 Although the defenses in similar may share some of the same arguments, each written statement we prepare is unique and different.
 There are millions of tickets issued every year, and hundreds of judges to review them.
 Since we help with tickets all over California, our defenses don’t become saturated in one area.
 In other words, one judge may only see our defenses a few times per month.
 Furthermore, if an argument is effective, then it doesn’t matter if it is used 1 time or 1,000 times, the law is the law, and the judge will have to dismiss your case.

 No. Each defense is custom tailored to your specific scenario.

 How do I know my defense will have the best chance of winning this case?

 Remember, if you don’t win, we don’t we don't win.
-Our money-back guarantee should give you some confidence.
+Our Partial Flat Fee Refund (subject to our Terms & Conditions) should give you some confidence.
 We want your case to get dismissed just as much as you do.
 About 70% of our customers get their tickets completely dismissed.
-We give refunds to those who are found guilty, less anything reduced by the court and our administrative fee.

 Since documents aren’t subpoenaed, how are the cases won?

 Our defenses our so comprehensive, so thorough, and so effective that the officer’s statement just can’t compare.
 Although it isn’t required for the officer to provide the documentation that we ask for in the statements, it isn’t good for his case when he fails to do so.
 Thus, a judge usually dismisses the case.
 For Red Light Camera Tickets, we are the experts.
 See our Red Light Camera ticket page for more information on fighting those types of tickets.

 My appearance date is today/tomorrow/day after tomorrow, what do I do?